rcrowther/django-streamfield-w/README.md

 Then you must hope the author built the script with a hook for initialisation.
 Again, if such a breakout of functionality is missing. you will need to modify.

 Then you need to initialise.
 First, ignore the method in blocks called jsinitialiser().
 This may seem promising, but it is for setup of block code on page load.
 The Wagtail solution is to add a script to the block template (the template is written into the page).
 This will run whenever a block is loaded into the main form.
 In a typically cute piece of code, Wagtail have a mixin to do this, called WidgetWithScript.
 WidgetWithScript is ported to this app as 'streamfield.widgets.WithScript'.
-All the app widgets use it.
+All the field block widgets use it.

 If initialisation is not targeted and precise, there can be unwanted effects.
 For example, outside of Streamfields, a few people have wished to reuse Django Admin widgets.
 Well, if the widget initialisation runs on page load, then is initialised dynamically later, forms can display with, for example, multiple clocks and calenders attached to temporal inputs.
 And there is no way to namespace this behaviour away.

 Finally, you need to consider Javascript imports.
 Django does a somewhat unpubicised dependency resolution on JS resources.
 Mostly this is great, removing duplicates and ensuring, for example, that JQuery scripts run after JQuery is loaded.
-But, in such a case, you must declare a JQuery dependency in the widget, or the resouce may be sorted before the JQuery library.
+But, in such a case, you must declare a JQuery dependency in the widget, or the resource may be sorted before the JQuery library.
 And don't try a simple rename on JS resources, in the hope this will namespace the code.
 The dependency resolution will not be able to see the code rename, so will write the code in twice, and then you are in trouble.

 All in all, to add Javascripted widgets to a streamfield block,
 - Preferably find Javascript that does nothing on pageload, or disable it.
 Especially avoid Javascript with general searches.
 You need a function ''do this to element with 'id' XXX'
 - Add the widget to a new FieldBlock, using the broken-out definitions above
 - Use streamfield.widgets.WithWidget to initialise
-- On the Media class of the widget, declare dependancies for the Javascript, including external dependencies like JQuery
+- On the Media class of the widget, declare dependencies for the Javascript, including external dependencies like JQuery
 - Besides dependencies, beware how the Javascript loads into namespaces.
 If it is loaded on ''window', will it clash/ produce side-effects?

 This  app has default widgets that seemed to suit the overall theme. but the above points were also a consideration.